biopragmatics/oquat/docs/unknowns/source/pw.md

 | InHouse:www.rgd.mcw            |        1 | [PW:0000533](http://purl.obolibrary.org/obo/PW_0000533)                                                                                                                                                                                                                                          |
 | InHouse:PW                     |        1 | [PW:0000691](http://purl.obolibrary.org/obo/PW_0000691)                                                                                                                                                                                                                                          |

-## `InPress` (1)
+## `InPress`

+There are 1 usages of `InPress` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InPress)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InPress).

 | curie              |   usages | nodes                                                   |
 |--------------------|----------|---------------------------------------------------------|
 | InPress:Manuscript |        1 | [PW:0000177](http://purl.obolibrary.org/obo/PW_0000177) |

-## `Internet` (2)
+## `Internet`

+There are 2 usages of `Internet` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Internet)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Internet).

 | curie                                                    |   usages | nodes                                                   |
 |----------------------------------------------------------|----------|---------------------------------------------------------|
 | Internet:http://linux1.nii.res.in/~pksdb/polyketide.html |        1 | [PW:0000256](http://purl.obolibrary.org/obo/PW_0000256) |
 | Internet:Google                                          |        1 | [PW:0000259](http://purl.obolibrary.org/obo/PW_0000259) |

-## `MCW` (3)
+## `MCW`

+There are 3 usages of `MCW` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MCW)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MCW).

 | curie                                             |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|